leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ![broken layout](./layout-arithmetic-broken/screenshot.png)

-The problem is that the arithmetic has not been updated to accomodate the border.
+The problem is that the arithmetic has not been updated to accommodate the border.
 The code is brittle, using hard coded heights which can easily be forgotten about when updating code.
 The fix is to use lipgloss's `Height()` and `Width()` methods to reference heights and widths of widgets:

 ```go
 func (m model) View() string {